 Talk to your doctors about what to expect and ask if Australian guidelines or optimal care pathways exist for your follow-up care.
 If you are worried or notice any new symptoms between appointments, contact your GP right away.
 Don’t wait until your next scheduled appointment.

 What happens at follow-up appointments?

 - ask how you’re feeling and coping with life after cancer

 - monitor and treat any ongoing side effects and talk to you about any late side effects of treatment to watch out for

 - look for any signs that the cancer may be coming back

-- investigate any new symptoms
+- check any new symptoms